 Under the amended dispute resolution process:

 - a Code Arbiter replaces the code compliance manager.
 A retailer or wholesaler who is already a signatory to the Code must appoint a Code Arbiter by 3 December 2020.
 Code Arbiters can investigate and propose a resolution to a dispute or complaint notified by a supplier.
-The Code Arbiter will have authority from the retailer or wholesaler to enter into an agreement on their behalf to settle disputes relating to their Code obligations
+The Code Arbiter will have authority from the retailer or wholesaler to enter into an agreement on their behalf to settle disputes relating to their Code obligations.
+The Code Arbiters are:

-- an Independent Reviewer will be appointed by Hon.
-Michael Sukkar, Minister for Housing and Assistant Treasurer, to (among other things) review Code Arbiters’ processes.
+- Mr Chris Leptos AM is the Independent Reviewer from 5 August 2021, for a period of 2 years.
+The Independent Reviewer’s role is to (among other things) review Code Arbiters’ processes.
 In addition to reviewing Code Arbiters’ processes the Independent Reviewer will also, for example, work collaboratively with relevant stakeholders to identify and address emerging systemic issues and report on any findings in its annual report.

 The Code Arbiter and the Independent Reviewer must observe confidentiality requirements relating to information that is disclosed or obtained in dealing with a complaint or responding to a review request.
 They will not be allowed to disclose to the retailer or wholesaler the identity of a supplier who has made a complaint, except with the supplier’s consent.